Skip to main content

 2. Name: Enter a unique name for the enumeration.

-3. Type: Select the data type for the enumeration values (e.g., string, number).
+3. Type: Choose the data type for the enumeration values (e.g., string, number).

-4. Value: Enter each value that the enumeration will include.
-Click the "+" button to add each value to the list.
+4. Values: Add the values that the enumeration will contain.
+Use the "+" button to add new values.

 Example: